fluid-project/fluid-binder/README.md

 * selector: A valid selector for your component.
 Must be able to be resolved using `that.locate(selector)`
 * path: A valid path for the model variable whose value will be watched.
 Must be able to be resolved using `fluid.get(that.model, path)`.
+* rules.domToModel: Model transformation rules that are applied to a DOM (element) value before it is relayed to the model.
+* rules.modelToDom: Model transformation rules that are applied to a model value before it is relayed to the DOM (element).

 The "long form" looks like: